hpatnadeeshan/MS-2/README.md

 + Google Lighthouse for audits
 + Git source control
 + VS Code as IDE
++ CodeAnywhere as online integrated development environment (IDE)
 + W3C validator used for HTML validating
 + Jigsaw Validator used for CSS validation
-+ JShint used for Java Script validation
++ JSHint used for Java Script validation
-+ Coolors for color selection
++ Color space for color selection
 + Canva for background image editing

 ### Languages Used